mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 The pull-request was merged after a few weeks.
 A developer of the project commented: *Small-amp seems to be a very valuable tool!*

-![A new test method suggestion sent in a pull-request to the project DataFrame](figures/pr-dataframe.png)

 ## DiscordSt

 We sent a